It’s time to start the living room renovation! I can’t think of a better place to start than a fresh fireplace wall design.

-We’ll add IKEA cabinets to either side of the fireplace, build out the fireplace to it’s a focal point, add open shelving above the cabinets, and do something with the fireplace granite.
+We’ll add IKEA cabinets to either side of the fireplace, build out the fireplace to its focal point, add open shelving above the cabinets, and do something with the fireplace granite.

 Oh, one thing I forgot to discuss is the ugly bulkhead on the left-hand side.

-Now, let's look at some options for the fireplace design!!
+Now, let’s look at some options for the fireplace wall design!!

 Remember, we’re deciding between two different stencils, two different cabinet door fronts, and two different fireplace materials.